tordevries/debuggr/README.md

 _Screenshot of Debuggr examining its own code, possible when the setting_ preventAccessToThisFile _is_ false.

-The Files menu offers these commands:
+The Files menu (left side of the nav bar) offers these commands:
 - **Reload File**.
 Checks if the file and/or menu has been updated, and if so, reloads new data via AJAX.
 Remote URLs are always reloaded.
 - **Open File in New Tab**.
 Opens the file directly in a new browser tab, so your browser is reading/executing it directly.
 - **Download File**.
 Downloads the current file to your device as a text file.